bioelectronics-mit/bioelectronics-website-content/content/authors/faith-choe/_index.md

 ---
 # Display name
-title: Faith Kelly
+title: Faith Choe

 # Username (this should match the folder name)
-authors: faith-kelly
+authors: faith-choe

 # Is this the primary user of the site?
 superuser: false